A gastric bypass diet is for people who are recovering from gastric bypass surgery to help them heal and change their eating habits.

-- To allow the staple line in your stomach to heal without being stretched by the food you eat
+- To allow your stomach to heal without being stretched by the food you eat

-- To get you accustomed to eating the smaller amounts of food that can be digested comfortably and safely in your smaller stomach
+- To get you used to eating the smaller amounts of food that your smaller stomach can comfortably and safely digest

-- To help you lose weight and avoid gaining excess weight
+- To help you lose weight and avoid gaining weight

-Diet recommendations after gastric bypass surgery or other weight-loss surgery vary depending on the type of surgery, where the surgery is performed and your individual situation.
+Diet recommendations after gastric bypass surgery vary depending on where the surgery is performed and your individual situation.

-Most commonly, the gastric bypass diet has four phases to help you ease back into eating solid foods.
+A gastric bypass diet typically follows a staged approach to help you ease back into eating solid foods as you recover.
 How quickly you move from one step to the next depends on how fast your body heals and adjusts to the change in eating patterns.
-You can usually start eating regular foods with a firmer texture about three months after surgery.
+You can usually start eating regular foods about three months after surgery.

-After gastric bypass or other weight-loss surgery, you must pay extra attention to signs that you feel hungry or full.
-You may develop some food intolerances or aversions.
+After gastric bypass surgery, you must be careful to drink enough fluids to avoid dehydration, and to pay extra attention to signs that you feel hungry or full.

 - Unsweetened juice